 “Have a night time routine that helps you to switch off,” suggests Terrence.
 “It can be anything from a calming facial routine to hanging away clothing (an exercise I often give my clients, where I advise them to imagine hanging away their stress of the day with each clothing item).”

-OVER TO YOU!
 What are your tried and tested tricks for sleeping better or waking up more easily?
 Let us know in the comments!